jimmycuadra/jimmycuadra.com/source/posts/twitch-live-streams-of-ruma-development.html.md

 Its novel approach to memory safety and its rich type system make it an excellent choice for writing fast, secure, and reliable programs.
 Learn more about Rust on [the Rust website](https://www.rust-lang.org/).
 If you're ready to start learning Rust, [the book](https://doc.rust-lang.org/book/) is where everyone starts, and it's a fantastic resource.

+**Q: What type of software is Rust good for?**

+Rust was designed largely for use cases where you would otherwise have used C or C++.
+This means that it's suitable for high performance, low-level software, including kernel modules or even full operating systems.
+Rust also includes a lot of niceties from higher-level programming languages that have become popular since C and C++ were first introduced, so it's also a totally reasonable choice for people coming from languages like Ruby, Python, and JavaScript.

+**Q: Can I do web development in Rust?**

+Yes, but the ecosystem of libraries and frameworks is still pretty young.
+The best resource for learning about Rust's suitability for web development is [Are We Web Yet?](https://www.arewewebyet.org/).
+Notably, asynchronous programming in Rust has been under heavy development, but is about to gain significant traction, as the long-desired `async`/`await` feature finally reaches Rust's stable release channel in November 2019.
+See [Are We Async Yet?](https://areweasyncyet.rs/) for details about this.